Quickstart Guide to Military Space-A Flights

 Even those who knew it was an option were reluctant to give military flights a shot.
 They had heard that you wait around too much, the aircraft have too many maintenance issues, or the flights are canceled at the last minute.

 The bottom line is yes, those things do happen.
-Flying Space A requires patience and flexibility, and it’s not a good choice for all circumstances.
+Flying Space-A requires patience and flexibility, and it’s not a good choice for all circumstances.
 But if you’ve flown a civilian airline lately, you know that all those inconveniences happen with commercial flights, too.
 The difference is, Space-A flights are free!

-This Quickstart Guide explains everything you need to know about how to fly Space A. After reading it and following the related links within the article, you should be all set to take your first Space-A journey!
+This Quickstart Guide explains everything you need to know about how to fly Space-A. After reading it and following the related links within the article, you should be all set to take your first Space-A journey!

 If you’re NOT new to military Space-A travel, you should still read these lessons learned from our experiences and our recommended strategies for having a successful journey when taking military hops.